Nature and Happiness

 Part of a Mental Health Routine

 Nature immersion is a fantastic way to improve mental health but we understand it is not a cure-all.
 The Neuroscience Center urges you to make it part of your healthcare routine along with your medical treatments.
-Whether that is ketamine therapy, cognitive behavioral therapy, or any other form of treatment.
+Whether that is cognitive behavioral therapy, or any other form of treatment.
 It is about creating new lifestyle habits that are tailored to your life, this is how we can help you the best.

 Seeking Professional Help Could be Your Trailhead to Nature